appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Multi-step-Form-or-Wizard-Using-Tabs.md

 # Create a Multi-step Wizard

 This page shows you how to create a multi-step form using the Tabs widget, which allows you to collect user input over multiple steps.
+See the [sample app](https://app.appsmith.com/app/create-a-multi-step-wizard/page1-65769e76eba2285a9c3c78f2).

 <figure>